vinberg88/ubuntu/README.md

 ----------------------------------------------------------

+Here you will find Ubuntu 26.04 LTS and diffrent desktops to install via WSL

 Here will video and text for Ubuntu 26.04 - Difrrent desktops for Linux and WSL - Ubuntu 26.04 - 2026

 ----------------------------------------------------------

+Here you will find Ubuntu 24.04 LTS and diffrent desktops to install via WSL

 How to install BUDGIE via Ubuntu 24.04: https://github.com/vinberg88/ubuntu/blob/main/Ubuntu24.04-BUDGIE.txt